Forget iPads: the Android tablet market could soon get much more exciting

 The Android tablet market is a quiet place with very few companies beyond Samsung and Amazon making much of an effort to compete with Apple and its iPad slates, but that might be about to change.

-According to reputed leaker Digital Chat Station, posting on Chinese social media app Weibo, Oppo "has planned tablet and notebook products and is expected to come out next year to grab the market".
+According to respected leaker Digital Chat Station, posting on Chinese social media app Weibo, Oppo "has planned tablet and notebook products and is expected to come out next year to grab the market".

 This message has been machine-translated, so is a little garbled, but the meaning is clear - Oppo is about to jump into the tablet market.